wpsharks/s2member-kb/tutorials/2015/142-resolving-file-download-problems.md

 ## Does `wp-content/plugins/s2member-files/.htaccess` Exist?

 You should also have an `.htaccess` file in your `/s2member-files/` directory.
 If you don't, please re-install s2Member and that will create the proper `.htaccess` file automatically.
 Either that, or add this to your `/wp-content/plugins/s2member-files/.htaccess` file.
 If the file does not exist, please create it.
-In some cases you might need to remove ` -Index` from the first line.
+I this produces a server, remove ` -Indexes` from the first line.

 ```apache
 Options +FollowSymLinks -MultiViews -Indexes